application-research/delta-importer/readme.md

 ]
 ```

 This `datasets.json` file will be processed in order, preferring deals with the first dataset in the list.

+Using the above example,
-If a deal is found for `radiant-ml`, the importer will scan the `/mnt/delta-datasets/radiant-poc` directory for a CAR file matching the PieceCID of the deal.
-If a match is found, the importer will import the data.
-If no match is found, the importer will move on to the next dataset in the list, and attempt to import data for that dataset.
+- If a deal is found for `radiant-ml`, the importer will scan the `/mnt/delta-datasets/radiant-poc` directory for a CAR file matching the PieceCID of the deal.
+- If a match is found, the importer will import the data.
+- If no match is found, the importer will move on to the next dataset in the list, and attempt to import data for that dataset.

 Set the `ignore` flag to `true` to skip a dataset.
 This is useful if you want to speed-up the import loop by disabling a dataset from being imported (ex. if datacap has been exhausted, or data transfer is not complete yet)